davecoll3/speak-ev/TESTING.md

 * Result
   * The site serves its purpose of informing recent and potential adopters of EV technology.
-  * The site owner(admin) has full CRUD functionallity on the site, allowing them to view, add, edit and delete their dictionary terms; both their own and those of registered site users.
+  * The site owner(admin) has full CRUD functionality on the site, allowing them to view, add, edit and delete their dictionary terms; both their own and those of registered site users.
 This allows them to curate and moderate all site content.

 &nbsp;